 2. A fox in the box (English)

-Meaning: This idiom is used to describe deadly strikers who are particularly ruthless in the penalty area.
+This idiom is used to describe deadly strikers who are particularly ruthless in the penalty area.
 Your archetypal fox is an agile striker who’s always on hand to head home a corner or pounce onto a loose ball and knock it into the net.
-You’re thinking Miroslav Klose — and so are we.
+You might be thinking Miroslav Klose — and so are we.

 When to use it: When the number 9 puts your team 2-1 up in the 90th minute by taking advantage of some chaos in the box to toe-poke the ball through the goalie’s legs.